iifl-logo

 Mechanical seal industry

 The demand for mechanical seals is witnessing an upward trend, which is mainly due to growing manufacturing as well as the investments in various infrastructure projects globally and the growth of the industrial sectors across the world, which can be attributed to the increase in supportive investment, more particularly the capex spending in India and foreign investment policies throughout the globe.
-Furthermore, the rising applications in the core sector industry will contribute to the expansion of the market for mechanical seals.
-According to various surveys, the global mechanical seals market is projected to grow by about USD 1.37 billion with a CAGR of 5.27% by 2026 whereas the global mechanical seals market stands at USD 4.15 billion as of date.
+Furthermore, the rising employment of mechanical seals in the core sector industry will contribute to the expansion of the market for mechanical seals.
+According to various surveys, the global mechanical seals market is projected to grow by about USD 1.37 billion with a CAGR of 5.27% by 2027 whereas the global mechanical seals market stands at USD 4.15 billion as of date.

-The focus of Indian government on infrastructure and capital expenditure is expected to crowd-in private investment thus benefitting the capital goods industry.
 Indian mechanical seals industry is one of the fastest growing markets in the world.
 Government focus on irrigation projects, drinking water supply, sanitation, infrastructure, core sector such as refineries, power projects and urban housing is expected to drive the demand for mechanical seals in the various core industrial sectors.
 A series of capacity expansion drives and greenfield projects in the refinery, petrochemical, steel, cement and other allied industries will help the mechanical seals market.

 With the growth in manufacturing, process industries and various infrastructure projects the Indian market for mechanical seals is expected to grow at a sustained pace over the medium- and long-term.
 The technological innovations in this sector are contributing towards a drive for a greener and sustainable manufacturing.